William Baude : Courses and Seminars

 Originalism and its Critics

 This seminar covers a prominent and controversial method of constitutional interpretation -- originalism.
 Students will read judicial opinions and academic scholarship on different aspects of the original meaning of the Constitution, as well as theoretical scholarship for and against originalism, and scholarship confronting challenges such as precedent and changing circumstances.
 A prior constitutional law course is highly recommended.
-Grading will be based on class participation and a series of very short reaction papers plus a longer, final reflection paper.
+Grading will be based on class participation and a research paper.

 Eric Posner, William Baude